 - Name of the MySQL user and password of the user you have created

-- Name of the MySQL server (this is specificed during the creation of the database).
+- Name of the MySQL server (this is specified during the creation of the database).
 It is usually localhost, but it might be different in some hosting servers.

-If this step is a bit difficult for you to achieve by yourself most hosting sites will be able to create the database and user for you and give you all of the information you'll need.
+If these steps seem overwhelming or are a bit difficult for you to achieve by yourself most hosting sites will be able to create the database and user for you and give you all of the information you'll need.

-While we typically refer to MySQL being a requirement, you'll find that there are several flavours of this database which can also work, such as MariaDB (which is a faster, enterprise ready version of MySQL) and others.
-Speak to your hosting service and see whether you can opt for specific upgraded pieces of software, rather than the standard offering.
+While we typically refer to MySQL being a requirement, you'll find that there are several flavours of this database which can also work, such as MariaDB (which is a faster, enterprise-ready version of MySQL) and others.
+The vast majority of web hosts will use MySQL though as it’s free, reliable and fairly user-friendly.

 7. Install WordPress

-Once you have done all of the above preparations, installing WordPress should take literally a few seconds :) Visit your domain: and you should get a welcome page telling you what information you're going to need which are the following
+Once you have done all of the above preparations, installing WordPress should take just a couple of minutes.
+Access your domain and you should get a welcome page telling you what information you're going to need which are the following:

 - Database name (the MySQL database you have created in Step 6)